amenk/SelfScripts/README.md

     Rename Pictures (JPEG Photos) to contain the shot-date in the name.
 The use case is to pass those files to a photo printing company and have the date printed on the back.

+*   auto-php.sh

+    Automatically switch console PHP version to match composer.json Source this in your .bashrc (`source SelfScripts/auto-php.sh`) and `cd` to a PHP project folder -> update-alternatives is called with the current PHP version from composer.json

 License
 =======